VishalSowrirajan/ForkOn/README.md

 - Conversion of time stamp into hours elapsed
 - Encoding categorical values to Numerical value

+**Model Checkpoints:**
+The weights of the model after training is stored in Checkpoints folder that can be used in future for further prediction.
+In short, it is done to avoid training of the model each time.

+**Model Selection and Evaluation:**

+The accuracy and MSE error metric is set as baseline and 2 models are compared namely 'Random Forest Regressor' and 'Linear Regressor'

 | Model | Accuracy  |  MSE_Error (in hours)
 |-----|-----|---    |
 | `Random Forest Regressor`| 46% |0.64 |
 | `Linear Regressor`| 48.78% |0.61 |

+**Usage of the provided feature:**

+Using this ML model, clients can analyse and anticipate the time at which the shock can occur for the given segments and type.
+This problem statement helps and supports the clients to have a better understanding over the Shock-interval of different machines.

+**Future Scope:**

+- Implement data augmentation techniques to extract better features and compute feature importance functionality.
+- Try different ML regression models to analyse the performance.
+- Try Deep Nueral Networks like Multi Layer Perceptron (MLP) and LSTM's.